KANZEZ/rl_uav_ctrl/README.md

-### End to end UAV controller using deep reinforcement learning algorithm
+### End to end UAV hover controller using deep reinforcement learning algorithm in wind disturbed environment

 ### Structure
 All the source code is in folder "hover_rl/end2end"